Содержание

 To define a slave zone, switch the

-and specify a
+type to slave and specify a

 name server that administers this zone as master